What you'll study

 MFA Course Structure

 • Module 1.
-Performance skills (30 credits)
+Laboratory Intensive (30 credits)

 • Module 2.
-Performative Writing/Vade Mecum (30 credits)
+Advanced Practice (30 credits)

 • Module 3.
-Performer, Writer, Director and Theatre Maker.
-(30 credits)
+Performance skills (30 credits)

-• Module 4: Laboratory Intensive (30 credits)
+• Module 4.
+Languages of Practice (30 credits)

-• Module 6: Final Independent Project (60 credits) (Rose Bruford tutored)
+• Module 6: Final Independent Project (60 credits)

 This final module facilitates the creation of your original creative work.
 This may be a performance, a conceptual paper, a multi-dimensional proposition of a project that you have developed, and a pitch to professional organisations; it may be the practical articulation of your own practice or a model and vision for your future organisation.
-It could be a book or a proposition for a PhD; it may be presenting your Research and Development for a theatre production or creating a showreel, professional portfolio, and audition material.

 It will be the culmination and distillation of the practice and vision you have developed over the course of your studies and reflect the integrity and originality of your practice.
-Your final project can be understood as the proposition launches you into the professional world.
+Your final project can be understood as the proposition that launches you into the professional world.

 MFA Year 1